 User experience can make or break a mobile application.
 Software glitches like bugs crashes or other unexpected behavior can quickly erode the creator’s reputation, and push the app down the search listings.
 Only, Apps that have 5-star ratings will be the preferred choice for many consumers and you should be aware of that.

 Like any application testing, mobile app testing enhances the quality and performance of the end product.
-Here are the 5 key considerations for creating a successful mobile app testing strategy that aligns with your customer expectations, business goals, and industry best practices.
+Here are the 5 mobile app testing for creating a successful mobile app testing strategy that aligns with your customer expectations, business goals, and industry best practices.

 In this context, it is important to consider how the selection of mobile devices is an integral part of the testing process, as the performance and functionality of the device tested can differ significantly.
 That’s because we can find a wide variety of devices in the market that have specific processing capacities, screen resolution or even hardware components to incorporate into our app.

 The first step is to define devices common for your target population.
 Depending on their success in the regional markets you seek, you need to pick the apps.
-All the relevant devices on your market should be included on your list.
+All the relevant devices on your market should be included on your mobile app testing checklist.
 Once you list every unit, take into account its market share.

 TESTING ON CLOUD